 Casio Pathfinder Triple Sensor Solar Watch

-If you’re looking for a non-smart option that is good value for money, the Casio’s Pathfinder Sports Watch is worth a closer look.
+If you’re looking for a non-smart option that is a good value for money, the Casio’s Pathfinder Sports Watch is worth a closer look.

 This new model is not only more energy-efficient, but it’s also 95% slimmer than previous models.
 Aside from the necessary ABCs, two things that make this watch stand out are the price and weight.

 The Casio Pathfinder Triple Sensor weighs only 2.12oz.
 The world time display also allows you to easily look for different time zones, making this watch ideal for those who travel frequently.

 The sunrise/sunset display feature is handy for skiing and climbs.
 The water resistance feature allows up to 330ft, so this one also works very well for non-ski activities such as snorkeling or swimming.

 One of the unique features of this watch is it’s solar-powered.
 A built-in solar panel recharges the battery using any light source, so you won’t need to buy batteries or worry about it going dead while you’re out on the mountain.
 Many users have praised its toughness and durability, saying how well it holds up despite extremely harsh conditions.